xcart/xc5-manual/en/import-export/csv_format_by_x-cart_data_type/csv_import_products.md

         </ul>
         <p>If using the latter option (local filepath), the attachment files for import need to be placed in one of the following locations:</p>
         <ul>
-          <li>The folder XCART-DIRECTORY/files/attachments, or its subfolders.
-The path in the CSV file in this case must be specified relatively to XCART-DIRECTORY; for example, files/attachments/user-manual.pdf or files/attachments/test/user-manual.pdf</li>
+          <li>The folder &lt;XCART-DIRECTORY&gt;/files/attachments, or its subfolders.
+The path in the CSV file in this case must be specified relatively to &lt;XCART-DIRECTORY&gt;; for example, files/attachments/user-manual.pdf or files/attachments/test/user-manual.pdf</li>
-          <li>The folder XCART-DIRECTORY>/var/import, or its subfolders.
-The path in the CSV file in this case must be specified relatively to XCART-DIRECTORY; for example, var/import/user-manual.pdf or var/import/test/user-manual.pdf.
-Note that files placed in the folder XCART-DIRECTORY/var/import will be copied as a result of import to the folder XCART-DIRECTORY/files/attachments/[product_id].</li>
+          <li>The folder &lt;XCART-DIRECTORY&gt;/var/import, or its subfolders.
+The path in the CSV file in this case must be specified relatively to &lt;XCART-DIRECTORY&gt;; for example, var/import/user-manual.pdf or var/import/test/user-manual.pdf.
+Note that files placed in the folder &lt;XCART-DIRECTORY&gt;/var/import will be copied as a result of import to the folder &lt;XCART-DIRECTORY&gt;/files/attachments/[product_id].</li>
         </ul>
         <p>Multiple files can be attached, and they must be separated by the &amp;&amp; construction.</p>
         <p>Examples:</p>